slookin/sparxea2confluence/README.md

 ### Compatibilty
-It was tested with Sparx EA 13 and Sparx EA 13.5.
+It was tested with Sparx EA 13.0, Sparx EA 13.5 and Sparx EA 15.0

 Sparx EA 13.5 has a small problem with authentication in repositories.